 Put it in another way, are you an entrepreneur or are you simply, entrepreneurial?
-There are a vast differences between these two individuals.
+There are vast differences between these two individuals.

 Being entrepreneurial means, you act, just act like an entrepreneur in front of your colleagues.
 You could be the CEO, the COO, the GM or the Marketing Director of a large corporate setting.
-You put in a budget of a Million Dollar for next year because you want to set up a new e-commerce platform to showcase your company’s product in the internet.
+You put in a budget of a Million Dollar for next year because you want to set up a new e-commerce platform to showcase your company’s product on the internet.
 But you needn’t risk a dime because you are comfortable being entrepreneurial.
 Give a 5 year plan and move on to the next job by the third year.

 2. Market Uncertainties

 Living a new startup’ life is crazy.
-Well, you might think that your training with that mad micromanaging boss would have prepare you for the start up adventure.
+Well, you might think that your training with that mad micromanaging boss would have prepared you for the startup adventure.
 It’s different.
 When you are working for others for a good income, your only worry is about your pain point.
 Your boss perhaps.
 I had my fair share of difficult bosses and yeah, I can relate to that.
 But once you are the boss, your “paradigm” shifts.
 This time, your ability to generate income might just be your new pain point.

 3. Persevere Even When There Is No Breakthrough

 This is the hard part.
 My own trading business is doing good, after a short lull in the first year.
-Thank to God, His provision is growing right now.
+Thank God, His provision is growing right now.
 However, I could talk a bit about this in my online “hobby” in this blog.

 Another analogy is from me.
-Working on a new start up business could also be like putting hair tonic on a bald scalp.
+Working on a new startup business could also be like putting hair tonic on a bald scalp.
 After years of application, nothing happens.
-As a former employee with a fixed pay check, are you mentally prepared, when your “hair tonic” fails?
+As a former employee with a fixed paycheck, are you mentally prepared when your “hair tonic” fails?